eclipse/mosaic.website/content/post/release-23-0/index.md

 [A-] Resolved issues in perception module, e.g., when multiple apps used perception modifiers simultaneously.
 [M+] The RTI now detects the OS type of the local host by itself.
 [M-] Fixed minor bugs in RTI, Logging, and JSON-Scheme files.
-[S+] Scenario-Convert is now able to import building information to an existing scenario database.
+[S+] scenario-convert is now able to import building information to an existing scenario database.
 [T+] Improved handling of vehicles which are teleported by SUMO.
 [T+] Several data related to trains can now be read from SUMO.
 [T+] Now supports SUMO 1.16.0